aMOPel/nixpkgs/pkgs/build-support/deno/fetch-deno-deps/readme.md

 This scheme is currently implemented in rust and can be found [here (version at the time of writing)](https://github.com/denoland/deno_cache_dir/blob/0.23.0/rs_lib/src/local.rs#L557).

-There is a JavaScript wrapper library for it in the same repository, [available at JSR](https://jsr.io/@deno/cache-dir/doc/~/HttpCache.prototype.set).
+There is a JavaScript and Rust wrapper library for it in the same repository, [available at JSR](https://jsr.io/@deno/cache-dir/doc/~/HttpCache.prototype.set).

 It exposes these functions